Ashton Kutcher Says Ellen DeGeneres Has Shamed His 2-Year-Old Son

 Ellen DeGeneres is a kid-shaming neighbor!

-The 60-year-old talk show host is neighbors with Ashton Kutcher and Mila Kunis and their two kids, daughter Wyatt, and son Dimitri.
+The 60-year-old talk show host is neighbors with Ashton Kutcher and Mila Kunis and their two kids, 4-year-old daughter Wyatt, and 2-year-old son Dimitri.

-But it turns out, living near DeGeneres isn’t exactly constant fun for the Kutchers.
+As it turns out, living near DeGeneres isn’t always fun for the Kutchers.

 “The young boy who never walks is how old?”
-DeGeneres questions the 40-year-old Netflix star, who is a co-host on her Tuesday show.
+DeGeneres questions the 40-year-old actor, who is a co-host on Tuesday's episode of The Ellen DeGeneres Show.

 "He walks!
 He’s two!”
 Kutcher fires back.